trueluk/FosCamcorder.js/README.md

 FosCamcorder
 =====

+- Record streams from Foscam IP cameras
+- Get email alerts when camera goes offline

-How to Use:
+## How to Use:
+1. Add the local IP address of your cameras to config.js:

+    config.cam_servers = ['192.168.1.2'];

+2. Set your save location:

+    config.save_location = "./";

+3. Run the script:

-	* # nohup node FosCamcorder.js > /dev/null 2>&1 &
+    nohup node FosCamcorder.js > /dev/null 2>&1 &

-Requires:
+    /* use nohup to ensure the process continues after your session ends */

+## Requirements:

-    * nodemailer for sending camera offline status messages
+* nodemailer: for sending camera offline status messages